cucumber/docs/content/wiki/cucumber-backgrounder.md

 Cucumber divides testing into two parts, the outward facing feature <em>scenario steps</em> and the inward facing <em>step definitions</em>.
 Features are descriptions of desired outcomes (<strong>Then</strong>) following upon specific events (<strong>When</strong>) under predefined conditions (<strong>Given</strong>).
 They are typically used in conjunction with end-user input and, in some cases, may be entirely under end-user (in the form of a domain expert) control.
 Feature files are given the extension <code>.feature</code>.

-[[Step definitions]], or <em>stepdefs</em>, are keyed by their snippets of text from the feature scenario statements and invoke blocks of Ruby and Rails code that usually contain api methods and assertion statements from whatever test system you have installed (MiniTest/TestUnit, RSpec, Shoulda, etc.).
+[Step definitions](/cucumber/step-definitions/), or <em>stepdefs</em>, are keyed by their snippets of text from the feature scenario statements and invoke blocks of Ruby and Rails code that usually contain api methods and assertion statements from whatever test system you have installed (MiniTest/TestUnit, RSpec, Shoulda, etc.).
 Given that Cucumber originally evolved out of RSpec stories it is unsurprising that the Cucumber-Rails generator once assumed that RSpec was available.
 This has long since ceased to be the case.
 What the generator does now is detect if the RSpec gems are installed.
 If so then the rails generator builds the environment files to suit and if not then it ignores RSpec and configures for test-unit instead.
 In fact, the availability of options is increasing over time.
 To see what is available in the version of Cucumber-Rails that you have installed use the command: <code>rails g cucumber:install --help</code> or <code>script/generate cucumber --help</code>.

 A particular source of potential confusion is that the term <em><strong>steps</strong></em>, when used loosely, has two (closely related but vitally distinct) meanings, depending on context.